 The Best CO2 Systems for Planted Aquariums

-1. FZone Aquarium CO2 Regulator - Bang for the Buck CO2 Regulator
+3. FZone Aquarium CO2 Regulator – The Best Budget CO2 Regulator

 It will not fit paintball tanks standard, but the accessory to accommodate them is not that expensive.
 It also only offers a 1 year warranty.
 However, given it’s features and price it’s a good choice to consider.